solanum-ircd/solanum/README.md

 ## Tier 3

 Anything else that hasn't been tested.
-Charybdis may or may not work on it; patches welcome if they don't.
+Solanum may or may not work on it; patches welcome if they don't.

 # platform specific errata